Embodied Healing – Meet Our Teaching Team

 Manisha Tare is a healing arts practitioner focused on supporting people to heal trauma through connecting with their bodies through offering modalities such as cranial sacral therapy, therapeutic yoga, somatic and embodiment practices.
 She helps her clients to feel the connection between their minds, bodies and spirits.
 These modalities facilitate the release of old, outdated patterns, address structural and energetic mis-alignments that may be the cause of physical and emotional pain.
 They help create a sense of safety and grounding in people’s bodies.
 Manisha studied occupational therapy at New York University and holds a master’s in public health from Columbia University.
 Her clients often come to her with symptoms such as headaches, pain, difficulty sleeping, and anxiety as a result of stress, a history of trauma, experiences of grief or loss or an overall lack of balance in their lives.

-Week 6 – Understanding Trauma-Informed Meditation and How It Can Increase Resilience After Trauma
+Module 6 – Understanding Trauma-Informed Meditation and How It Can Increase Resilience After Trauma

 Melissa Berry Appleton